432 Park Avenue: CIM Group investment

+Design

+The developers hired Rafael Viñoly to design the new tower in mid-2011.
+Macklowe and Viñoly had been longtime friends, and although CIM had approved of Viñoly's selection, Macklowe wanted the design to impress his partners.
+The two men presented plans for a concrete tower with waffle-like rectangular openings on each side.
+Though Viñoly and Macklowe were friends, they argued over the design details, such as the inclusion of seating near windows or whether the building should have a pinnacle.
+Viñoly and Macklowe often insulted each other over the various perceived flaws in the design.
+Viñoly called Macklowe "a truck driver with an education in aesthetics", while Macklowe said that Viñoly's supertall design was motivated by "penis envy" among the city's developers, who were vying to build the tallest structures.
+Viñoly reportedly joked that the design had a "couple of screw-ups", such as Macklowe's window frames, the placement of the restrooms, and Berke's interior design; he later apologized for his comments.

-The developers received a $30 million mortgage from Pacific Northwestern Bank on the site in early April 2011.
-Later that month, CIM filed dummy permits for a 5-story office building in order to begin excavation work on the site and by the following month had hired Rafael Viñoly to design the new tower.
-Macklowe, speaking at a real estate conference in New York, claimed the building would be "monumental" and a "capstone" to his career.
-In October, plans were revealed for a 1,300 ft tall condominium tower on the site using the address 432 Park Avenue.
+In October 2011, plans were revealed for a 1,300 ft tall condominium tower on the site using the address 432 Park Avenue.
 Previously, CIM had reportedly considered using the building's lower floors as a luxury hotel similar to nearby One57 and spoken to operators including Mandarin Oriental Hotel Group, Taj Hotels, and One&Only Resorts.
 The next month, CIM purchased Turnbull & Asser's storefront at 42 East 57th Street for $32.4 million and concurrently sold the nearby 50 East 57th Street to the clothier for $31.5 million, allowing CIM to expand their development site and Turnbull & Asser to remain on the same block.
 In December 2011, LVMH reportedly considered investing in the site for an expansion of the company's "Cheval Blanc" luxury hotel chain, creating a campus with the company's nearby LVMH Tower.